TaiWilkin/binge-o-matic/server/database-plan.md

 - [x] app.get('/lists')
   - returns a list of names and their ids

-- [ ] app.get('/lists/:listId')
+- [x] app.get('/lists/:listId')
-  - returns a list of movies (our regular get)
+  - returns a list of movies on specified list

-- [ ] app.post('/lists' // body: {name: listname}    TODO
+- [x] app.post('/lists/:name')
   - creates a new list
-  - returns body: `{ listId: 12345, name: "Star Wars Collection" }`
+  - response: `{ listId: 12345, name: "Star Wars Collection" }`

-- [ ] app.post('lists/:listId/movie') //, body: movie object  TODO
+- [ ] app.post('lists/:listId/show')
-  - our regular posts (edit all post commands to this)
+  - body: movie / season / episode
   - add to movies table only if not already in it
-  - regardless of prior step, add movie.id to ListContent table
+  - in all cases, add movie.id / listId to ListContent table

 - [ ] app.post('lists/:listname')
   - create new list return new id